DEFRA/water-abstraction-node-test/README.md

 The output is similar to **Lab**, and we can see code coverage, though it is a little noisy (see comments below).
 We can also integrate the code coverage output with SonarCloud.

-We've had to call our `test/` folder `specs/` because the ability to configure what is a 'test' is limited in Node v20\*.
-For example, if the folder was called `test/` it would consider _every_ file in it a test.
-The same limitation applies to code coverage.
-The good news is these have been vastly improved in Node v22.
-So, if we were to upgrade before adopting **node-test** we could rename the folder and improve our code coverage reporting.

 Another improvement is the use of `.only`.
 It is in Node v20*, but you have to add it at all levels for it to be applied.
 Again, Node v22* brings the feature more in line wih how we would use it in **Lab**.

 ## Prerequisites